ibm-cloud-docs/secrets-manager/certificates.md

 ## Importing your existing certificates
 {: #import-certificates}

 You can use {{site.data.keyword.secrets-manager_short}} to store certificate files that are signed and issued by external certificate authorities.

-Before you import a certificate, be sure that you:

-- Create an X.509 compliant certificate with a matching private key (optional).
-- Convert your files into Privacy-enhanced electronic mail (PEM) format.
-- Keep the private key unencrypted to ensure that it can be imported into {{site.data.keyword.secrets-manager_short}}.
+After you import your certificate files, you can deploy the certificate to your apps and services, download the certificate, or [rotate it manually](/docs/secrets-manager?topic=secrets-manager-rotate-secrets#manual-rotate-secret) when it's time to renew.

 ### Importing certificates in the UI
 {: #import-certificates-ui}
 {: ui}

 To add a certificate by using the {{site.data.keyword.secrets-manager_short}} UI, complete the following steps.